JasperHof/JasperHof.github.io/pages/index.md

 # Welcome to LDAK-KVIK!

 **LDAK-KVIK** is a tool for mixed-model association analysis for genome-wide association studies (GWAS).
-It is part of the [LDAK](http://www.dougspeed.com) software, which is written in C.
+It is part of the [LDAK](http://www.dougspeed.com) software, which is written in C. A [preprint](https://www.medrxiv.org/content/10.1101/2024.07.25.24311005v1) of LDAK-KVIK is now online.

 Key Features of LDAK-KVIK:
  - **High efficiency**: Capable of analysing 100,000s of individuals within hours